SilvaUnCompte/Conversational-VR-IA-Agent/README.md

 •	The agent motivated me

-*Questionnaire inspired and adapted from the Likert scale in the study “Pedagogical Agents as Team Members: Impact of Proactive and Pedagogical Behavior on the User” [6]*
+*Questionnaire inspired and adapted from the Likert scale in the study "Pedagogical Agents as Team Members: Impact of Proactive and Pedagogical Behavior on the User" [6]*

 ### 5. PRELIMINARY RESULTS
 Initial results show a significant difference in the time taken to complete the task between the two groups.
 On average, participants in the "Social Touch" group completed the task faster than those in the control group.